 Bruce Cockburn, singer-songwriter and guitarist, was born in Ottawa, Ontario, Canada in 1945.

 Peter Knight, multi-instrumentalist and vocalist for Steeleye Span from 1971-1977, was born in London, England in 1947.

 Marty Kristian, singer, songwriter, guitarist, and founding member of the New Seekers, was born in Leipzig, Germany in 1947.

 Pete Sears, multi-instrumentalist who has played with numerous bands and artists across a variety of genres, including Rod Stewart, Jefferson Starship, Hot Tuna, Dr. John, Long John Baldry, Jerry Garcia, and Los Lobos, was born in Bromley, Kent, England in 1948.

-Siouxsie Sioux, lead singer for Siouxsie and the Banshees, was born Susan Janet Ballion in London, England in 1957.
+Siouxsie Sioux, lead singer for Siouxsie and the Banshees and The Creatures, was born Susan Janet Ballion in London, England in 1957.